LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

   N-1 (data.Length - 1).
 - The loop to make repeated passes over the array begins on line 7.
-We use a bottom-tested do-while loop, because we know that we need to enter this loop--no matter what--at least once to determine whether the item is in the middle or not.
+We use a bottom-tested do-while loop, because we know that we need to enter this loop at least once, no matter what, to determine whether the item is in the middle or not.
 - Line 8 does just what we expect:
   It calculates the median position (mid).
 - It is always possible that we've found the item, which is what we test on line 9,